Sun Prairie, Wisconsin: Fire department

-Sun Prairie has a combination fire department that serves both the city and town of Sun Prairie, as well as the town of and Bristol.
+Sun Prairie has a combination fire department that serves both the city and town of Sun Prairie, as well as the town of Bristol.
 The department, which began in 1891, became a City department in 2024 to serve the needs of the growing community.
 The Town of Burke exited a 100+ year partnership at that time.
 The fire department has 12 fire apparatus vehicles, and two vintage vehicles, a 1927 Stoughton fire engine refurbished by a past fire department chief and a second 1927 Stoughton fire engine that was Sun Prairie's first motorized fire truck.

 Emergency medical services

 Sun Prairie maintains its own emergency medical service, which is a charter member of Dane County's Mutual Aid Box Alarm System (MABAS).
-Responding to over 3,200 calls in 2020, the department addresses medical and rescue calls in the city of Sun Prairie, village of Marshall, and the towns of Bristol, Medina, Sun Prairie and York. in a district covering 147 sqmi with a population of nearly 50,000.
+Responding to over 3,200 calls in 2020, the department addresses medical and rescue calls in the city of Sun Prairie, village of Marshall, and the towns of Bristol, Medina, Sun Prairie and York.
+In a district covering 147 sqmi with a population of nearly 50,000.

 The EMS was founded in October 1977 as an extension of the local police department.
 The city's rapid growth affected ambulance response times negatively, and the 1980s saw the hiring of a full-time EMS director.
 In the 1980s and 1990s, most of the service was slowly replaced by full-time EMTs.
 In the 1990s, the service made a transition from EMT-basic personnel to that of intravenous technician levels and paramedic level.

 Sun Prairie EMS transports to all Madison hospitals and to Columbus Community Hospital in Columbus.
 In 2009 St. Mary's Hospital of Madison opened a free-standing emergency room facility in Sun Prairie.
 It was demolished in 2024 to make way for a new outpatient facility on the same site.